-Before she filed, he did not attend the children’s events such as sports or other school activities; however, he was now very involved.
-He was also now volunteering to take the kids to school, helping to prepare meals for the children, and taking them to their doctors’ appointments.
+Before she filed, he did not attend the children's sports or other school activities; however, he was now very involved.
+He was also volunteering to take the kids to school, helping to prepare meals for the children, and taking them to their doctors' appointments.

 A Dream Come True

 In our case, the wife was excited; she thought it was great her husband was now showing an interest in the children.
-She was not suspicious and did not think he was playing games or trying trick her.
-In this case, the husband and wife came up with their own visitation schedule.
+She was not suspicious and did not think he played games or tried to trick her.
+In this case, the husband and wife came up with their visitation schedule.
 It involved 50/50 time with the children.

-In their order, the husband was still going to pay the wife child support and the wife was still going to be the “primary parent.”
-However, because of the more equalized time, the husband was going to pay below guideline child support.
+In their order, the husband was still going to pay the wife child support, and the wife was still going to be the "primary parent."
+However, because of the more equalized time, the husband would pay below guideline child support.

-However, after the divorce, she became convinced he never had any intention of exercising his hard fought for time with the children.
+However, after the divorce, she was convinced he never intended to exercise his hard-fought-for time with the children.
 Instead, she now believes he only maximized his time with the children to argue for below guideline child support.

 What convinced her was that soon after the divorce, the husband took a new job in a new state and moved away.
-There was no way he was going to be able to exercise 50/50 time.
-This meant that she was going to be doing practically everything for the children without his help.
-To top it off, she was also going to be receiving less than guideline child support.
+There was no way he would be able to exercise 50/50 time.
+This meant that she would be doing practically everything for the children without his help.
+To top it off, she would also be receiving less than guideline child support.

 How to Prevent This Trick from Happening to You

 Knowing if someone is attempting to pull this trick can be difficult.
-I have definitely observed situations when a parent truly does want to spend more time with the children.
+I have observed situations when a parent honestly does want to spend more time with the children.

-Our office has also seen people that were inspired to either work on their marriage or their family once they realized that things had suddenly become very real.
-So, the fact that a parent may be inspired to make changes and strive to be a better parent is not unrealistic.
+Our office has also seen people inspired to either work on their marriage or their family once they realized that things had suddenly become real.
+So, a parent may be encouraged to make changes, and striving to be a better parent is not unrealistic.

-What I like to tell my clients is that I like for them to be in control of the situation.
+I like to tell my clients that I want them to control the situation.